-- 12. Section 87 of the TMA gives the Secretary of State the power to produce Guidance to which Local Authorities must have regard.
-This section 87, or Statutory, Guidance sets out our policy intent on civil parking enforcement.
+- 20. Section 87 of the TMA gives the Secretary of State the power to produce Guidance to which Local Authorities must have regard.
+This Guidance sets out our policy intent on civil parking enforcement.
 Where the guidance states that an authority must do something then it refers to specific legislation.
-In other areas the guidance makes recommendations about what an authority should do. - 13.
+In other areas the guidance makes recommendations about what an authority should do. - 21.
 The Statutory Guidance was sent to all local authorities in draft form when the Regulations were laid in Parliament.
-Once the Regulations have been made, the final Statutory Guidance will be published
+Once the Regulations have been made, the final Statutory Guidance will be produced and published